lizli502/SSE-PT-V1/README.md

 ## Options
 The training of the SSE-PT model is handled by the main.py script that provides the following command line arguments.
 ```
 --dataset            STR           Name of dataset.
-Default is "steam".
+Default is "ml1m".
 --train_dir          STR           Train directory.
 Default is "default".
 --batch_size         INT           Batch size.
 Default is 128.
 --lr                 FLOAT         Learning rate.
 Default is 0.001.